Arizona Mediation FAQs

 How much does mediation cost, and how long does it take?

 Unfortunately, it is hard to predict with precision how long a mediation will take or how much a mediation will cost.
 These issues depend primarily on how agreeable the participants are.
-Alona M. Gottfried and Jared C. Simmons bill $250.00 per hour for mediation time.
-Participants pay an upfront fee in an amount consistent with the complexity of the conflict.
-Alona offers sliding scale fees for certain lower income disputants.
-The cost of a comprehensive mediated agreement generally ranges between $1,000 and $4,000.
+We bill $250.00 per hour for mediation time.
+When preparing Court paperwork is involved, there is a one time $50.00 administrative fee.
+For family law cases, no up front fee is required, and participants can pay as they go.
+Mediation can take as little as one hour and as long as several days.
 We will be as specific as possible in these regards once we have a better understanding of your situation.

 Responsibility for mediation fees is an issue to be decided by mediation participants.
 Participants are encouraged to consider sharing fees to some extent so that all will benefit from expeditious and economic resolution.